The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Conclusion

 As robots become increasingly integrated into daily life, understanding how sound influences human–robot interaction is essential.
-This study examined the Kinova Gen 3 robot to explore how consequential, functional, and spatial sounds shape perception and behavior.
-We first assessed the impact of consequential sounds across in-person and video-based settings, then compared these with two functional sound designs in a collaborative task, and finally investigated spatial sound through the localization and handover experiments.
-Results showed that consequential sounds did not negatively affect perceptions, likely due to the robot’s quiet design; spatial localization was most accurate for lateral sounds; and spatial sounds enhanced perceptions of warmth and reduced discomfort.
-Together, these findings highlight the potential of spatial audio to fulfill both functional and transformative roles in \gls{hri}, advancing the design of intuitive, sound-enhanced human–robot interactions.
+This study examined the Kinova Gen3 manipulator to investigate how consequential, functional, and spatial sounds shape human perception and behavior.
+First, we assessed the impact of consequential sounds across both in-person and video-based settings.
+Next, we evaluated spatial sound delivered through \gls{aar} in a localization task, providing evidence for the types of spatial auditory cues most effective in potential \gls{aar} and \gls{hri} applications.
+Finally, we compared three sound conditions—consequential sounds and two augmented functional sound designs (one of which employs \gls{aar})—during a collaborative handover task.

+Results indicated that consequential sounds did not negatively affect participants’ perceptions due to the robot’s inherently quiet design.
+Participants localized lateral sounds with higher accuracy than frontal sounds, consistent with prior findings from studies that did not employ \gls{vr} or \gls{ar} \gls{hmd} technologies.
+Importantly, spatial sounds delivered via \gls{aar} enhanced perceptions of warmth and reduced discomfort, as revealed through participant qualitative feedback.
+Participants also indicated that safety is the most critical information to communicate through functional sounds, whether delivered via \gls{aar} or non-\gls{aar} methods, while opinions were more divided regarding the importance of other information, such as robot movement, status, and task-related cues.

+Collectively, these findings extend prior work on the perceptual effects of consequential sound, demonstrate the potential of \gls{aar} in \gls{hri}, provide practical considerations for designing functional sounds, and highlight the capacity of spatial audio to serve both functional and transformative roles, advancing the development of intuitive, sound-enhanced human–robot interactions.